home-assistant/developers.home-assistant/docs/development_typing.md

 By default, our CI checks statically for type hints.
 In case a module has been fully typed, it can be marked for enabling strict checks, by adding the module to the `.strict-typing` file that is located at the root of the Home Assistant Core project.
+### Type hint stubs

+There is an **unofficial** set of type-stubs for Home Assistant core modules in the package [homeassistant-stubs](https://pypi.org/project/homeassistant-stubs/) which can be particularly useful for developing custom components or anything that imports Home Assistant modules.

+There is also a similar stubs package [voluptuous-stubs](https://pypi.org/project/voluptuous-stubs/) for shema definitions.